Thermodynamics of Black Holes, far from Equilibrium: Abstract

 \section{Abstract}

 As in thermodynamics, the celebrated first law of black hole mechanics relates infinitesimal changes in the properties of nearby equilibrium states of black holes (without reference to any physical process that causes the transition).
-The second law is a qualitative statement that the area of an event horizon cannot decrease under appropriate physical assumptions.
-These laws are generalized.
-The new first law applies to black holes in general relativity that can be arbitrarily far from equilibrium and refers to \emph{finite} changes that occur due to \emph{physical processes}.
-The new second law is a \emph{quantitative} statement that relates the change in the dynamical horizon area with the flux of energy falling into the black hole in a physical process.
+Using dynamical horizon segments (DHSs), we extend the first law to encompass black holes that can be arbitrarily far from equilibrium.
+It now refers to \emph{finite} changes that occur due to \emph{physical processes}.
+This extension, together with the generalized second law on DHSs \cite{Ashtekar:2003hk}, naturally lead one to identify entropy of dynamical BHs with the area DHSs.

 \emph{\bf Introduction}:\,\, Some five decades ago, Bardeen, Carter and Hawking (BCH) \cite{Bardeen:1973gs,LesHouches:1973} discovered the first law for \emph{Killing horizons} (KHs) that governs the relation between two nearby stationary, axisymmetric black holes (BHs) in general relativity.
-Hawking also showed that, in dynamical situations, the area of an \emph{event horizon} (EH) cannot decrease if the space-time is asymptotically predictable and satisfies the null energy condition \cite{Hawking:1971vc}.
+Hawking also showed that, in dynamical situations, the area $A$ of an \emph{event horizon} (EH) cannot decrease if the space-time is asymptotically predictable and satisfies the null energy condition \cite{Hawking:1971vc}.
 The close similarities with the first and second laws of thermodynamics, and Hawking's subsequent discovery \cite{Hawking:1974sw} that BHs emit quantum radiation at a temperature $(\kappa \hbar)/2\pi$ led to the identification of $A/4G\hbar$ as BH entropy.
 These discoveries have continued to inspire investigations on the quantum nature of BHs for half a century!